-We leave Cuiaba, stopping along the way at various birding localities, and transfer to Serra das Araras where we spend three nights.
-The Serra das Araras (Mountain of Macaws) is a narrow peninsula of Amazonian forest which follows the southern edge of a mountain range, and lies an ecotone between the Cerrado (savanna-like) vegetation and the Brazilian Amazon.
+After some productive birding in the morning, we will leave Fazenda Casa Grande and transfer to Serra das Araras, where we spend one night.
+The Serra das Araras (Mountain of Macaws) is a narrow peninsula of Amazonian forest which follows the southern edge of a mountain range, and lies in an ecotone between the Cerrado (savanna-like) vegetation and the Brazilian Amazon.
 Birding is diverse and exciting.
 The major attraction in recent years has been an active Harpy Eagle nest, which we will visit should it be active.
-Along with Harpy Eagle, there are several goodies that we search for: Crowned Eagle, Gray Hawk, King Vulture, Red-shouldered Macaw, Yellow-tufted Woodpecker, Lettered Aracari, Red-shouldered Macaw, Dusky-headed Parakeet, Sharpbill, three species of Tityras, Glossy-backed Becard, White-flanked, Warbling and Black-throated Antbirds, White-eyed Attila, Turquoise, Magpie and White-shouldered Tanagers, and many others.
-Night outing to look for Least Nighthawk, Scissor-tailed Nightjar, Pauraque and Spectacled Owl.
-Nights at Serra das Araras.
+Along with Harpy Eagle, there are several goodies that we search for: Crowned Eagle, King Vulture, Red-shouldered Macaw, Yellow-tufted Woodpecker, Lettered Aracari, Dusky-headed Parakeet, three species of Tityras, Rondonia Warbling and Black-throated Antbirds, White-eyed Attila, Turquoise, Magpie and White-shouldered Tanagers, and many others.
+Night at Serra das Araras.

 Another unforgettable day!.
 After breakfast, we depart for a full day boat trip on the Cuiaba River, a highlight of the tour.
-We have a good chance of seeing Jaguar; the Pantanal cat is actually larger than the Amazonian one.
+We have a good chance of seeing Jaguar; the Pantanal jaguar is actually larger than the Amazonian one.
 We explore the margins of the river in search of this great cat, as well as other impressive fauna and flora.
 We should end up with well over a hundred species, an impressive array of wetland birds perhaps including Sunbittern and Sungrebe.
 It is not only the wetland birds that will keep us occupied here.
 The dry scrub and woodland is home to Cinereous-breasted Spinetail, Peach-fronted Parakeet, Turquoise-fronted Parrot and Pearly-vented Tody-Tyrant.
-Perhaps a Marsh Deer or even Giant Anteater may distract us from our birding.
-We arrive back at the hotel in mid-afternoon, for a siesta or a late afternoon walk in the hotel grounds.
+There will also be caimans, capybaras, Giant Otters and probably a few other mammal and reptile species, maybe even anacondas.
+We arrive back at the hotel in mid-afternoon, for a siesta.
 Night in Porto Jofre.